greg-hutchinson/agile/retrospective/PITCHME.md

 @snap[west text-07 span-45]
 **Hypothesis:**
-By including a translation person on the team we will reduce the amount of items that are "almost completed".
+By including a translation person on the team, we will reduce the amount of items that are "almost completed".
 @snapend

 ---
 ## Retrospective Ground Rules
 - Everyone participates & pays attention
-- Be honest, constructive, professional, and respectful (don’t get personal or start finger pointing)
+- Be honest, constructive, professional, and respectful (don’t get personal or finger point)
 - Focus on what's relevant for the team
 - Be positive and enthusiastic – you're given the opportunity to improve!